 UPDATE: On October 12, 2018, Swig unveiled their new logo and visual brand on Instagram.
-I’d like to think my below content was a catalyst for the much-needed change:
+I’d like to think my below content was a catalyst for the much-needed change (especially since they admitted in an email to me they saw my design several months before their new branding was announced):

 In Utah, Swig ‘n Sweets (usually referred to by its shorter, original name “Swig”) is a popular place to go for satisfying a sugar craving, or, more specifically, a soda craving.
 With 16 locations in Utah, they provide all the popular sodas you care about—along with a vast lineup of flavor-shots to enhance them with—and several different cookies to choose from.
 Although their drinks and sweets are well regarded, I'm convinced the brand could use a face-lift.